 What does your filing status mean, and why does it matter?

 Your filing status determines how much you'll pay in taxes.
 It determines what deductions you are eligible for if you do itemized deductions, or what amount you can deduct if you go with standard deductions.

 Ok, back up a second.
 What are these deductions?
 Well, certain things that you spend money on throughout the year aren't taxed.
 This includes interest on student loans or a mortgage, money you donate, daycare expenses, medical expenses, and much more.

 If you are very organized and also happen to pay a lot toward these specific things, it makes sense to itemize your deductions.
 In other words, you add up all of the money you spent on these things and deduct that from your total salary, in order to determine how much you need to pay in taxes.
 For example, if I make $100,000 but donate $10,000 and pay $5,000 in student loan interest this year, then I'll only owe taxes on $85,000 of income.

 On the other hand, say I didn't keep my donation receipts or didn't get any.
 Or I pay off my student loans.
 In that case, you can simply use a standard deduction, which is a set amount of money you're allowed to deduct from your income.
 The government assumes that some of your money goes toward boring, necessary expenses, and decides to give you a break on the taxes.

 You can choose either itemized or standard deductions, and generally you should pick whichever is higher.
 If you donated $25,000 last year, itemized deductions will definitely give you more of a tax break.
-In terms of standard deductions, they ranged from $12,400 to $24,800, depending on your filing status.

 You know how everyone always gets married and has babies just for the tax benefits?
 Check back soon for another article explaining how much they'll save you.